openstack/ansible-hardening/doc/source/getting-started.rst

 ----------------------------

 The openstack-ansible-security role is automatically enabled and applied in the Newton release of OpenStack-Ansible.
-In the Liberty and Mitaka releases, the role is easily enabled by adjusting the following Ansible variable:
+Set the following Ansible variable to enable the role in the Mitaka release of OpenStack-Ansible:

 .. code-block:: yaml